fallen-icarus/cardano-swaps/README.md

 DJED to 1.01 DJED per USDC.
 This means Alice makes a 1% return no matter what direction is used.

 Since the swaps are freely composable, arbitrarily complex swaps can be created.
 For example, Alice can chain ADA -> ERGO with ERGO -> DUST to create a transaction that converts ADA -> DUST.
-This opens up the possibility for arbitragers to find profitable arbitrage opportunities.
+Not only does this composition allow for one-to-many conversions in a single transaction (eq, ADA to ERGO and DJED), but it also opens up the possibility for arbitragers to find profitable arbitrage opportunities.
 This potential for profit naturally incentivizes liquidity to be spread across all trading pairs instead of it being siloed into one trading pair as in TradFi and LP based DEXs.

 Finally, through the use of beacon tokens, the protocol is fully p2p.
 No batchers are required although they can be used if desired.